zeshuaro/semantic-release-pub/README.md

 ### `pub.dev` authentication

-You can publish to `pub.dev` using either GitHub Actions OIDC or Google Service Account.
+You can publish to `pub.dev` using either Google Service Account or GitHub Actions OIDC.

-#### GitHub Actions OIDC

-The following instructions are referenced from the [documentation](https://dart.dev/tools/pub/automated-publishing#configuring-automated-publishing-from-github-actions-on-pub-dev) of Dart.
-Below are the key steps to allow authentication to `pub.dev` via GitHub Actions OIDC.

-1. Enable automated publishing.

-    > To complete this step, you must have uploader permission on the package or be an admin of the publisher that owns the package.

-    1. Navigate to the package Admin tab (pub.dev/packages/<package>/admin).
-    2. Click Enable publishing from GitHub Actions.
-    3. Then fill in the necessary information.

- 2. In your workflow, add the `id-token` permission.

-    ```yaml
-    jobs:
-      publish:
-        permissions:
-          id-token: write
-    ```
+Note that when using GitHub Actions OIDC, `pub.dev` only allows authentication when the workflow is triggered by a `tag` event.
+See [here](https://github.com/dart-lang/pub-dev/issues/8507) for more details.

 #### Google Service Account